PeterSYoo/doodlezilla-nextjs-tailwind/README.md

 ## Future Updates

-- Implement a "following" system.
+- Implement a feature that allows users to follow other users or content.
-- Enhance the Canvas API tools, including:
-  - Erasing
-  - Recording strokes and applying a background color, then applying the recorded strokes.
-  - Layers
-  - Optimizing touch events for use with pen tablets.
+- Improve the Canvas API tools by adding the ability to erase drawings, record strokes and apply a background color, use layers, and optimize touch events for use with pen tablets.

 ## If I had to refactor